Howard Franklin Jeter

 Howard Franklin Jeter (born March 6, 1947) is an American retired diplomat.
 From 2001 to 2003, Jeter served as U.S. Ambassador to Nigeria.
 Prior to this, Jeter represented the United States in a diplomatic capacity in Botswana, Lesotho, and Namibia.

 Early life and education

-Jeter was born on March 6, 1947, in Maple Ridge, Union County, South Carolina.
+Jeter was born on March 6, 1947, in Maple Ridge, Union County, South Carolina., to James Walter Jeter Jr. and Emma Mattocks Jeter.
 He had a brother, James Randolph Jeter, and a sister, Jacquelyn Jeter.

-He graduated from Sims High School in 1964 as the class valedictorian.
+Jeter first attended school in a one-room schoolhouse in Maple Ridge.
+The school had no electricity, heat, or indoor plumbing.
+In high school, Jeter played the clarinet and drums in the school band and was in the drama club.
+Jeter graduated from Sims High School in 1964 as the class valedictorian.

 He went on to earn a B.A. in Political Science from Morehouse College.
 Jeter later received an M.A. in International Relations and Comparative Politics from Columbia University and an M.A. in African Area Studies from the University of California, Los Angeles.

 Jeter was a legislative intern in the Georgia House of Representatives.
 From 1967 to 1968, Jeter studied abroad in Nantes, France, where his host family nicknamed him "Franc", supposedly because they found "Howard" to be too difficult to pronounce.